 In cities there are still Sento hidden amongst the houses.
 These are the traditional public bath houses and are similar to onsen but often fairly basic.
 You will need to get directions from your hotel or ryokan.
 I highly recommend the experience.
 We went every night in Tokyo.

 So you need to shed your inhibitions and enjoy that end of day soak in the seering mineral baths.
-Its soooo good. almost 8 years ago
+Its soooo good. about 8 years ago

 Going to an onsen is certainly a unique experience.
 As Tas_GC commented, bring both a small and large towel with you.
 Large towels are usually discouraged or completely banned within the bathing area, sometimes small towels are acceptable but I think it varies from place to place.